cracz/TreeAnalysis/README.md

   TreeAnalyzer $INPUTFILE0 $JOBID config_3p0GeV.txt correctionInfo_INPUT.root resolutionInfo_INPUT.root
 </command>
 ```

+If you need to rerun any jobs that failed, use the script `Scripts/findHoles.sh` by supplying the job ID as the first argument and the number of total jobs submitted as the second argument.
+This will produce the command necessary to resubmit the failed jobs when you return to the directory where you submitted the original jobs.

 `TreeAnalyzer` uses the event plane method with re-centering and Fourier shifting, so it takes 3 iterations to produce flow results.
 Currently it also applies event plane resolutions particle-by-particle, so it actually takes 4 iterations.
 For re-centering and Fourier shifting, the program will save the necessary information to files called `correctionInfo_OUTPUT_*.root`.
 You'll need to `hadd` these into one file and supply them back to the program for the next iteration.
 I usually just call it `correctionInfo_INPUT.root`, but the new name could be whatever you want.